ExSample: Efficient Searches on Video Repositories through Adaptive Sampling

-In summary, our contributions are (1) ExSample, an adaptive sampling method that facilitates ad-hoc object searches over video repositories, (2) a formal analysis of \sys's design, and (3) an empirical evaluation showing \sys is effective on real datasets and under real system constraints, and that it outperforms existing approaches for object search.
+In summary, our contributions are (1) \sys, an adaptive sampling method that facilitates ad-hoc object searches over video repositories, (2) a formal analysis of \sys's design, and (3) an empirical evaluation showing \sys is effective on real datasets under real system constraints, and outperforms existing approaches for object search.